KuldeepSinh/99Problems/README.md

 Notes:

-1. "Let it crash" is followed (no unnecessary error checking).
+1. "Let it crash" is followed (No unnecessary error checking).
-2. "First - make it work" (will be optimized later).
+2. "First - make it work" (Optimization should be the continuous process).